grofz/aoc2024/README.md

 The number of stones grows exponentially, however, the number of *unique* stones is kept at low values (so we are able to make Part 2 by adding the counter of particular stones).

+## 12: Garden Groups
+A nice topological problem.
+Part 1 - label connected components and calculate their area and circumfence.
+Part 2 - calculate the number of sides instead of the circumfence.
+My algorithm is to generate edges at all heterogeneous contacts and then reduce the number of edges by merging them if the tail of the first edge coincides with the head of the second one.
+The orientation of edges is very important to avoid merging edges that would cross-each other - see the last sample input.